emca-it/OP5-Documentation/op5_docs/Upgrade_paths_for_op5_products.md

 4. Login as root, using the default password (monitor)

-## op5 Monitor installation
+## OP5 Monitor installation

 1. Copy  the monitor tar-file to /root

 2. Extract the file using:\# tar zxfv op5-monitor-X.X.X-YYYYY.tar.gz

-3. Go to the newly created op5 monitor folder\# cd op5-monitor-X.X.X
+3. Go to the newly created OP5 Monitor folder\# cd op5-monitor-X.X.X

 4. Start the installation\# ./install.sh